kikkia/yt-cipher/README.md

 - `API_TOKEN` - A required password to access this service
 - `PORT` - Port to run the api on, default: `8001`
 - `HOST` - Sets the hostname for the deno server, default: `0.0.0.0`
+- `CACHE_DIR` - Directory to store the player script cache.
+Defaults to a `player_cache` directory in the current working directory.
 - `PREPROCESSED_CACHE_SIZE` - Max size of processed player script cache.
 Lower to consume less memory. default: `150`

 ## IPv6 Support